 In the last step, we explained that you can segment your contacts based on click behavior.
 This means you can see exactly who did click the download link and follow up with them a few days or weeks later to ask for a review.

 The first one is obvious, but let’s cover a few of the benefits you may not have thought of.
-With Text-to-Download you can:
+By sending a direct app download link to phone numbers you can:

 This isn’t all talk.
 It really works!
 Check out this success story about an emergency communications company that increased app downloads with the method above.